TheGeekOnSkates/breakaway-basic/notes.md

 * And at that point I'll probably be thinking portability too (version 1.0 will just be for Linux)
 * If I do go the ncurses route, maybe commands for setting the "window" - i.e. 40 columns centered, 80 columns starting at the top left, etc... not sure if I'll even do that but I kinda like the idea of a Linux terminal that looks like a C64 or a VIC-20 or something. :D
 * Of course I'll want to update the manual too
+* Maybe add a way to customize the prompt.
+As a sometimes screen-reader user and a Commodore fanatic, "READY.\n" works for me.
+But some people might prefer "Ok" like on the TRS-80 Model 100, or "]" like on the Apple ][, or > like in Bash or whatever.